RegCheck: A tool for structured comparisons between study registrations and papers: Introduction

-The recent advent of generative large language models (LLMs) offers the possibility of automating portions of the work involved in registration-paper comparisons, assisting reviewers in a task that they currently seem to avoid (note that we refer to 'registration-paper' or 'registration-publication' comparisons throughout this manuscript, but of course such processes can be done with drafts of manuscripts prior to publication or submission to a journal).
-Indeed, doing this is already accessible to the average researcher: the simplest way to compare registrations and publications is to upload them to a commercial LLM and prompt it to compare them.
-However, this ad hoc approach raises a host of issues.
-First, the dimensions of comparison may vary across calls if not explicitly specified - on one call the LLM may compare materials based on sample size, statistical models, and inference criteria, while on another call it may compare the very same materials based on hypothesis tests and primary outcome definitions.
-While users can specify these dimensions, they may still receive very different outputs depending on their definitions of these dimensions.
-Additionally, the specific content of prompts will necessarily be unstandardized between researchers, which can introduce a substantial degree of variability in the quality and accuracy of output \citep{cummins_threat_2025,sclar_quantifying_2023}.
-More generally, the act of verifying the judgements of consistency made by the model may eventually be as laborious as doing the manual comparison in the first place.
-Most critically, the importance of expert human judgement is displaced by the model’s (sometimes erroneous or lack of) judgement.
+The recent advent of generative large language models (LLMs) offers the possibility of automating portions of the work involved in registration-paper comparisons, assisting reviewers in a task that they seem to avoid (note that we refer to ``registration-paper'' or ``registration-publication'' comparisons throughout this manuscript, but of course such processes can be done with drafts of manuscripts prior to publication or submission to a journal).
+Indeed, the simplest form of this automation is already accessible to the average researcher: upload both documents to a commercial LLM and prompt it to compare them.
+As we argue in the next section, however, this ad hoc approach cannot support robust research evaluation.

-What is needed instead is an approach which ensures consistency in prompt content and comparison logic across calls and users, while also ensuring that expert knowledge is applied by (i) allowing researchers to specify which dimensions should be examined, and (ii) facilitating researchers' assessment of discrepancies, rather than entirely outsourcing this to the model.

-To meet these needs, we have developed \href{https://regcheck.app}{RegCheck}: a tool which automatically extracts the most relevant text from registrations and papers as they relate to various user-specified dimensions, easily facilitating comparison between these sources.
+What is needed instead is an approach which ensures consistency and standardisation in prompt content, comparison logic, and output across calls and users, while also ensuring that expert knowledge is applied by (i) allowing researchers to specify which dimensions should be examined, and (ii) facilitating researchers' assessment of discrepancies.
+To meet these needs, we have developed \href{https://regcheck.app}{RegCheck}: a tool which automatically extracts the most relevant text from registrations and papers, easily facilitating comparison between these sources.
 It provides a pipeline that parses registration and publication texts, lets users specify what dimensions they want to check, and produces structured, auditable reports which are shareable via unique links.
 By lowering the difficulty barrier for checking registrations without removing expert oversight, RegCheck aims to make consistency checks a routine part of scientific workflows.